zuri-training/student-worker-be-pjt-10/README.md

   skill3
    }
  - error format: {error: 'this is how the errors will look like'}
- - success format: {msg: 'signup successfull', token: 'save this token and always add it in your subsequent request'}
+ - success format: {msg: 'successful', token: 'save this token and always add it in your subsequent request'}

 ## Create Employer Profile
 - endpoint: baseUrl/employerProfile